 Corporation formation can be a complicated and unfamiliar process for many.
 RushFiling, Inc. is here to make the process fast, simple, and hassle-free.
 We specialize in expedited corporation filing in all fifty states.

-S-corporations are corporations that elect to pass corporate income, losses, deductions and credit through to their shareholders for federal tax purposes.
+S-corporations are corporations that elect to pass the corporation's income, losses, deductions and credit through to their shareholders for federal tax purposes.
 Shareholders of S-corporations report the flow-through of income and losses on their personal tax returns and are assessed tax at their individual income tax rates.
 This allows S-corporations to avoid double taxation on the corporate income.
 S-corporations are responsible for tax on certain built-in gains and passive income.

 Incorporation - How it works:

 You won't have to read any complicated instructions, and there's nothing to print out or put together on your end.
-RushFiling has eliminated the stress of the business formation process with just 3 Easy Steps...
+RushFiling has eliminated the stress of the corporation formation process....

 Start by filling out a precise online questionnaire developed by our staff of legal advisors.
 Part of the RushFiling guarantee is that our professionals handle every order personally and that your data remains confidential.